+Table 7: Central European Containerised Imports, 2020 Index Values vs 2018/19

+Table 8: Central European Containerised Imports, 2021 Index Values vs 2018/19

+NST/R JAN FEB MAR TONNES(000s) YTD 2021

+Manufactures 89.3 96.7 128.7 12,172

+Chemicals 80.8 89.4 101.0 4,480

+Foodstuffs 87.0 85.5 104.9 3,159

+Agri Products 90.0 89.9 105.7 2,461

+Building Matrls.
+65.5 78.7 84.4 1,482

+Metal Products 75.9 69.6 86.0 1,167

+OTHERS 74.8 47.1 113.3 1,480
-Within this commodity sector analysis, imports of manufactured goods constitute the largest individual trade flow, and in Table 6 it can be seen that throughout the year,

-2020 volumes have remained at 90% of their normal level or higher, for eleven of the twelve months, the main exception being in May 2020, when volumes were 12% down.
-It therefore appears that the relative strength of this important commodity sector has played a large role in limiting the negative effect of the crisis.
+Within this commodity sector analysis, imports of manufactured goods constitute the largest individual trade flow, and in Table 7 it can be seen that throughout 2020 volumes remained at 90% of their normal level or higher, for eleven of the twelve months, the main exception being in May 2020, when volumes were 12% down.
+January 2021 was also below the 90% level, but March 2021 has seen the largest increase in this sector.

 Exports of manufactured goods have seen a greater negative impact than imports, with the index falling to 76 (-24%) in May 2020, but these volumes are lower in absolute figures than the import direction.
+In 2021 exports of manufactured goods have stayed close to their 2018/19 levels.

-Trade in chemicals declined more (relatively) than manufactured goods, and the sector remained low especially in the import direction during the middle of the year.
+Trade in chemicals declined more (relatively) than manufactured goods, and the sector remained low especially in the import direction during the middle of 2020.
+Volumes of chemicals have not picked up significantly in 2021.

 Imports and exports of food products and agricultural goods have been relatively strong in both directions, with food products staying close to their benchmark level, and agricultural products consistently registering gains in 2020 in the export direction.
 Within the category of agricultural products, much of the export cargo comes from the forest products, pulp and paper sectors.
-The growth seen in this sector is the continuation part of a longer-term trend, and does not appear to be specifically related to the unusual circumstances of 2020.
+The growth seen in this sector is the continuation part of a longer-term trend, and does not appear to be specifically related to unusual circumstances in 2020 and 2021.
 Exported foodstuffs include animal feed, meat and dairy products, and beer.

-Moving into the industrial (rather than consumer) oriented sectors such as trade in building materials (and other crude minerals), and metal products, the negative impacts of the crisis are more visible.
-Exports of building materials were more than 15% lower than the benchmark for five of the twelve months and at certain points coming close to 50% of their normal value.
-Imports of metal products were also severely affected with volumes at least 15% lower for ten of the twelve months, no doubt reflecting disruption in both European and overseas industrial production.
+Moving into the industrial (rather than consumer) oriented sectors such as trade in building materials (and other crude minerals), and metal products, the negative impact of the crisis is more visible.
+Exports of building materials were more than 15% lower than the benchmark for five of the twelve months of 2020 and at certain points coming close to 50% of their normal value.
+Imports of metal products were also severely affected with volumes at least 15% lower for ten of the twelve months of 2020, no doubt reflecting disruption in both European and overseas industrial production.
+These sectors remain low, especially in the import direction.